miletic-deyan/britva/VERCEL_DEPLOYMENT.md

 ./deploy-to-vercel.sh
 ```

-This script will guide you through the deployment process.
+This script will guide you through the deployment process and automatically create required files if they're missing.

 ## Manual Deployment Steps